 Many people want to buy investment property, because of the fantastic returns that investment properties can provide.
 However, many people do not have the 20 percent down payment that most banks require.
 There are ways to buy an investment property with little money down.
-The easiest way to buy an investment property with less than 20 percent down is to buy as an owner-occupant and then later rent out the house, but there are many other options for investors as well.
+The easiest way to buy an investment property with less than 20 percent down is to buy as an owner-occupant and later rent out the house, but there are many other options for investors as well.
 Using a line of credit, refinancing your home, house hacking, the BRRRR method, or even credit cards can provide ways to buy investment properties for less money.
 Seller financing is a great way to put less money down on a rental property, if you can find sellers who are willing to finance.
 A more advanced technique is to use hard-money financing that you can refinance into a conventional loan.
 Whatever way you choose to buy rental property, research the method to make sure that it is legal in your state, your lender approves it, and that you are not stretching your finances too thin.

 How much money down do most banks require on an investment property?

-An investor will have to put down at least 20 percent to buy property from a typical bank.
+An investor will have to put down at least 20 percent to buy a property from a typical bank.
 If you own more than four properties, that figure can increase to 25 percent down, providing that they are even willing to finance more than four properties.
 On top of the down payment, an investor will have to pay closing costs, which can range from two to four percent of the loan amount.
 It is very expensive to buy an investment property using financing from a typical bank.
 I have found a great portfolio lender who will finance as many properties as I want with 20 percent down, but they are not easy to find.
 Once you factor in repairs, carrying costs, down payment, and closing costs it can cost as much as $30,000 to buy a $100,000 rental property.

 How to buy an investment property with little money down as an owner-occupant